kristina-klim/comprehensive_sleep_analysis/README.md

 The project analyzes sleep patterns using data from a sleep-tracking ring worn for 447 days.
 The objective is to understand the changes in sleep patterns Before and After Lockdown measures due to the COVID-19 pandemic.

 The project uses Python for data manipulation, visualization, and analysis.
-Libraries used include Pandas, Matplotlib, and Seaborn.
+Libraries used include `Pandas, Matplotlib, and Seaborn`

 ## **Project Overview**